FortuneIX/pleasant-surprise/README.md

 ## Description

-KerFix is a utility designed to address and alleviate constant stuttering issues related to GPU and CPU performance on Ubuntu-based Linux systems.
+KerFix is a utility designed to address and alleviate constant stuttering issues related to GPU and CPU performance on Linux systems.
 This tool optimizes system performance by updating GPU drivers, installing microcode updates for Intel CPUs, and performing system updates.

 ## Getting Started